bettercallsully/BetterCallSully/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ...
 Microverse Curriculum
 - 🌱 I’m currently learning ...
-Javascript, Rudy, RoR, Algos & DS
+Javascript, Ruby, RoR, React, Algos & DS
 - 💬 Ask me about ...
 Mac and Cheese Recipe
 - 📫 How to reach me: ...
 Gmail!
 - ⚡ Fun fact: ...
 I LOVE HOT WINGS 🔥